 Lee et al. (2011: c.f. sampling and topology) found that genes involved in cell fate commitment, auxin metabolism, etc., tended to cluster at this node of the tree.

-Many monocots, although not members of the old Helobieae (here in Alismatales), have thin-walled bulliform cells in the adaxial epidermis and/or in other tissues that may cause the leaf to curl as they lose turgor (Löv 1926; c.f.
+Many monocots, although not members of the old Helobieae (here in Alismatales), have large, thin-walled bulliform cells in the adaxial epidermis of the leaf and/or in other adjacent tissues that may cause the leaf to curl as the cells lose turgor (Löv 1926; c.f.
 Kellogg 2015).
-Paracytic (and tetracytic) stomata are common in monocots, and variations in how they develop may characterise major clades, although there is also much variation within them (see e.g. [Poales [Commelinales + Zingiberales]]: c.f.
-Tomlinson 1974a, q.v. for data, also Paliwal 1969; Pant & Kidwai 1965; esp.
-Rudall et al. 2017); more observations are still needed (Rudall 2000).
-Epidermal cells are often long, and stomata are usually oriented parallel to the long axis of the leaf and so also to the epidermal cells, but this stomatal orientation holds even when the epidermal cells are short and lack much in the way of orientation themslves, as in some Liliaceae and Pontederiaceae (Rudall et al. 2017).
+Paracytic (and tetracytic) stomata are common in monocots, and although they are always perigenous, variations in how they develop may characterise major clades, and there is also much variation within them (see e.g. [Poales [Commelinales + Zingiberales]]: c.f.
+Tomlinson 1974a, q.v. for data, also Paliwal 1969; Pant & Kidwai 1965; Rudall & Bateman 2019; esp.
+Rudall et al. 2017a); more observations are still needed (Rudall 2000).
+Epidermal cells are often long, and stomata are usually oriented parallel to the long axis of the leaf and so also to the epidermal cells, but this stomatal orientation holds even when the epidermal cells are short and lack much in the way of orientation themslves, as in some Liliaceae and Pontederiaceae (Rudall et al. 2017a; Rudall & Bateman 2019).